testymactesterson/testymactesterson.github.io/README.md

-# Minimal Mistakes remote theme starter
+# This site is based on the Minimal Mistakes remote theme starter

+In the slow process of updating everything to fit here.

+## Information on use below

 Click [**Use this template**](https://github.com/mmistakes/mm-github-pages-starter/generate) button above for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).